SDM-TIB/LDM_Docker/README.md

 Besides the Leibniz Data Manager, TIB provides further services around research data management for institutions and researchers.
 This includes a DOI service, support in choosing the right repositories, and in publishing and archiving research data, as well as training and advisory services.
 Please refer to our homepage for a full service description: https://www.tib.eu/en/publishing-archiving/research-data/

-More info about the LDM project can be found on the TIB webpage and the last updated code in the GitHub repository.
+More info about the LDM project can be found on the [TIB webpage](https://projects.tib.eu/datamanager/).

-Please, contact us at service.ldm@tib.eu if you have comments or questions.
+Please, contact us at [service.ldm@tib.eu](service.ldm@tib.eu) if you have comments or questions.

 # LDM Features